 This bill would require any contract for the sale of real property served by a private well include a provision on the condition of sale a requirement to test the well water to the standards created by the DEC.
-In addition, the bill would require DEC make the test results available to counties, municipalities, or other governmental entities for the purposes of studying groundwater supplies or contamination within the state.
+In addition, the bill would require DEC to make the test results available to counties, municipalities, or other governmental entities for the purposes of studying groundwater supplies or contamination within the state.

-Riverkeeper strongly supports - A.1103-A/S.1854-A (Jaffee/Holyman)
+Riverkeeper strongly supports - S48 (Holyman)